Devtron

 Step 1: Deploy Kubernetes Dashboard

-To access Kubernetes Dashboard from the local machine, one can create a secure channel to access the K8s cluster by running the following command:
+To access the Kubernetes Dashboard from the local machine, one can create a secure channel to access the K8s cluster by running the following command:

 kubectl proxy